Oak Hill, Florida

 Oak Hill is a city in Volusia County, Florida, United States.
-The population was 1,792 at the 2010 census.
+It is part of the Deltona–Daytona Beach–Ormond Beach, Florida Metropolitan Statistical Area.
+The population was 1,986 at the 2020 census.

 History

-The first inhabitants of what would become Oak Hill were the Timucuan Indians, who lived along the shore from c.
+The first inhabitants of what would become Oak Hill were the native Timucuan, who lived along the shore from c.
 2000 BCE to 1500 CE, when European settlers started to arrive.
 In 1564, the French illustrator, Jacques LeMoyne, made a map showing an Indian village named Surruque el Viejo near el Baradero de Suroc.
 The name "Oak Hill" seems to have been first used by seasonal northern loggers c.
 1850.

-Florida became a state in 1845, and British and American permanent settlers started to arrive.
+Florida became a state in 1845, and British and American settlers started to arrive.
 They began to displace the various tribes, including the Seminoles, who fought back.
 One Seminole War raid in 1856 resulted in four deaths.
 A resident, Arad Shelton, took their bodies north to New Smyrna Beach by wagon.
+Permanent, uninterrupted settlement of non-indigenous people occurred between 1857 through 1874.

 By the Civil War, Oak Hill had a salt works, some part-time stores, and the first orange groves had been planted (by a Mr. Mitchell).
 Oak Hill also has Civil War veterans buried in the local cemetery: five who fought for the Union, and six who fought for the Confederacy.

 Hotels, stores, a post office, and a school operated by Rev. Wicks in the Congregational church served a few white students in the morning and several black students in the afternoon.
 A public school for white students was constructed in the early 1890s, and a prominent black freedman, Bill Williams, provided instruction and space for black students in 1901.
 A public school for black students was constructed in 1927.

 In 1924, a grade 1 through 10 school was built on Ridge Road, just to the east of Dixie Highway (now US-1), which was paved the same year.
 This building was replaced in 1960 by a new structure, which eventually became the W.F.
 Burns Elementary School.
 In 2008, the county school board closed the school (citing budget cuts) and slated it for demolition.
 County work crews stripped the facility of anything of value.

+The municipality was officially incorporated as the Town of Oak Hill in 1925 and reincorporated as the City of Oak Hill in 1927.